 Added to this, spending on food and drink was 21 per cent down in the first week of April, compared to the same time in 2012.

 This comes shortly after a report by TalkTalk Business said that the UK’s small and medium-sized business community is increasingly keen to embrace new technology as a means of driving growth.

-Almost 80 per cent of companies feel that technology plays an essential part in their plans for success, research found.
+The research found almost 80 per cent of companies feel that technology plays an essential part in their plans for success.